djimrangarleita/move_forward/README.md

 ![Landing page](./landing-page.png)

 How many times did you receive those emails saying "...will not move forward" from recruiters?
-Being in the job seeker myself, I faced many challenges during job search.
+Being a job seeker myself, I face many challenges during job search.
 Let's list a few of them:

 - lack of preparation;
 - absence of a clear career objective and plan;